voidyounas/Learning-Branches/README.md

 ---
 ## Source

-Huge thanks to mmy mentor and best senior **Ahmad Bhai** for teaching me all this.
+Huge thanks to my mentor and best senior **Ahmad Bhai** for teaching me all this.
 You don't need a 3 4 hrs tutorials--just sit , focus , learn , execute , practice

 ---